ubccr/ccrdocs/pages/software/building.md

 ```

 !!!
 Note
-    By default, modules are built in `$HOME/.local/easybuild/$CCR_VERSION`.
-If
-    you'd like to build modules in another location, for example your project
-    space, simply set the `EASYBUILD_PREFIX` env variable to your desired
-    location.
-Also remember to add this same path to `~/.ccr/modulepaths` so it
-    will be shown in the menu.
+    Compiling certain software will be CPU archtecture specific.
+If you'd like
+    to build software for a specific CPU architecture, be sure to load the
+    corresponding `ccrarch/avx2` or `ccrarch/avx512` module first.

 ## Building a new software module